-"The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:6-7).
-"Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
-For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
-Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:14-16).
+Therefore, since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess.
+15 For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are-yet he did not sin.
+16 Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.

 There's more where those came from!
-And you'll explore more this week through the process and practice sections of this chapter.
+And you'll explore more this week through the PROCESS and PRACTICE sections of this chapter.
 But, these few scriptures give us a lot of good news about the rhythm of prayer.
-We can see Jesus Himself says we have a good Father in God to ask and receive from in an ongoing, rhythmic way.
+Jesus Himself says we have a good Father in God to ask and receive from in an ongoing, rhythmic way.
 We can see that prayer is a resource for our anxiety; God promises His peace as we pray.
-We can also see that because Jesus gave Himself for us on the cross, we have full access to God as we pray with faith trusting the Father will give mercy and grace in our time of need.
-We do not need any holy intermediary besides Jesus, and with Jesus we can each pray knowing we have God's full attention and good intentions for us.
-Even so, God desires even more from our prayers than the rhythm of asking and receiving from Him.
+We can also see that because Jesus gave Himself for us on the cross, we have full access to God as we pray with faith, trusting the Father will give mercy and grace in our time of need.
+We do not need any holy intermediary besides Jesus, and with Jesus, we can each pray knowing we have God's full attention and good intentions for us.
+Even so, God desires more from our prayers than the rhythm of asking and receiving from Him.